LSVH/hbo-ict-inno-s2-tno/README.md

 The plugins support the following features:

 - Send a request to an API in the form of a JWT token.
-- Load a single value from a credential into a web-page.
+- Load a single value from a credential into a web page.
-- Load multiple values from a credential into a web-page.
+- Load multiple values from a credential into a web page.
-- Temporary persist the retrieved credential(s) so more can be loaded into the web-page.
+- Temporary persist the retrieved credential(s) so more can be loaded into the web page.
 - Offer graphic components to configure:
     - A validation policy to capture a certain business process.
     - A credential to configure what should be retrieved.